KUMB Awards XVIII: 2014/15 Season

-Once again there were eleven categories for readers to vote in this year, KUMB.com's seventeenth annual poll.
+Once again there were twelve categories for readers to vote in this year, KUMB.com's eighteenth annual poll.

 KUMB.com PLAYER OF THE YEAR